kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

     - small file sizes
     - human- and machine-readable files

-Both these formats yield images which consist of mathematically defined points, lines, curves, and shapes.
+Both these formats yield images which consist of mathematically defined points, lines, curves, and shapes, which do not degrade in visual quality when magnified.

 ## Format conversions

-For a variety of reasons, it is often necessary to convert from one image format to another.
-There are four broad possibilities for this:
+For many reasons, it is often necessary to convert from one image format to another.
+There are four broad possibilities for this, as shown below, with typical examples:

-a.  raster to raster;
+#.
+Raster to raster: PNG to JPEG and vice versa;
-a.  raster to vector;
+#.
+Raster to vector: PNG to PDF or PNG to SVG;
-a.  vector to raster; and
+#.
+Vector to raster: PDF to PNG or SVG to PNG; and
-a.  vector to vector
+#.
+Vector to vector: PDF to SVG, or vice versa.

 We consider each of these in turn using [platform-neutral](https://itlaw.wikia.org/wiki/Platform_neutral) [open source](https://opensource.com/resources/what-open-source) tools.
 Since I run [GNU/Linux](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy) on my desktop, my examples will feature commands from that setup.^[There are many websites that promise conversion online, requiring you to upload the input file and download the output file.
 These _might be_ fraught with security risks.
 Use them with caution.]